rabbitmq/rabbitmq-website/site/release-notes/README-3.2.0.txt

 server
 ------
 bug fixes
-25276 prohibit the combination of exclusive durable queues, ignore the durable
-      flag and prevent mirroring when both are set (since 2.6.0) 25390 tolerate corrupt queue index files with trailing zeroes during boot (since 2.0.0)
-25404 prevent potential deadlocks during shutdown 25563 prevent possible failure when upgrading secondary cluster nodes
-      (since 2.1.0)
-25602 fix race condition that could caused queues to crash during promotion
+25276 ensure queues declared as exclusive are not durable or mirrored
       (since 2.6.0)
-25677 prevent crash when reconsuming asynchronously with the same tag
+25390 tolerate corrupt queue index files with trailing zeroes during boot
+      (since 2.0.0)
+25404 prevent potential deadlocks during shutdown 25602 fix race condition that could caused queues to crash during promotion
       (since 2.6.0)
-25685 prevent race that leads to a possible policy violation when a slave and
+25685 prevent race that leads to a masterless queue when a slave and
-      previous master start simultaneously (since 2.6.0) 25704 fix cross-cluster version compatibility checks (since 3.1.0) 25721 display the location of active config file unconditionally (since 3.1.0) 25745 prevent HA queue from becoming masterless if multiple nodes shutdown in quick succession (since 2.6.0)
+      previous master start simultaneously (since 2.6.0) 25704 remove possibility of "incompatible Erlang bytecode" failure in cluster startup (since 3.1.0)
+25721 fix logging of config file location (since 3.1.0) 25745 prevent HA queue from becoming masterless if multiple nodes shutdown in
+      quick succession (since 2.6.0)
-25757 prevent error when an exclusive queue owner disconnects during declaration
+25757 prevent error being logged when an exclusive queue owner disconnects
-      (since 3.0.0)
+      during declaration (since 3.0.0)
 25780 stop ram nodes from becoming disc nodes when started in isolation
       (since 3.0.0)
 25815 ensure that persistent messages with expiration property timeout
-      correctly after broker restarts (since 3.0.0) 25822 prevent error when restarting a clustered node hosting a durable non-HA queue with a binding from a transient exchange (since 2.5.0) 25675 prevent crash when sending OTP status query to writer or heartbeater processes (since 1.0.0)
+      correctly after broker restarts (since 3.0.0) 25822 prevent crash at startup when starting a clustered node hosting a durable non-HA queue which had been bound to a transient exchange which was deleted when the node was down (since 2.5.0) 25675 prevent crash when sending OTP status query to writer or heartbeater processes (since 1.0.0)